FujitaLab-Glycobiology/GlycoMsHelper/README.md

 #### QC logic

-- `peaksCount` & `totIonCurrent`: Any scan with `peaksCount` or `totIonCurrent` lower than the specified value is removed to eliminate low-quality or noise-dominant spectrum.
+- `peaksCount` & `totIonCurrent`: Scans with `peaksCount` or `totIonCurrent` values below the specified threshold are removed to exclude low-quality or noise-dominant spectrum.

 - `rtime`: Spectra are filtered using a defined temporal window.
 Only MS1 and MS2 spectrum falling within the specified `rtime` range are